mprib/caliscope/docs/faq.md

 ### Can the software export to Blender (or Unreal/Maya/etc)?

 Currently, the software only exports unfiltered 3D estimates in `csv` and `trc` formats.
 The `trc` format is designed for biomechanists.
-Those interested in creating an output pipeline to other formats may find the 'csv' files a good starting point.
+Those interested in creating an output pipeline to other formats may find the 'csv' files a good starting point and I invite you to open up a [discussion](https://github.com/mprib/pyxy3d/discussions) if you would like to talk through code.

 ### What is happening with my data?
 Are you storing videos I record?

 Absolutely not.
 All operations are performed locally on your machine.
-An imagined future use-case for this package is as a tool that could be used in human subjects research or in clinical domains.
-Data privacy is absolutely critical under those circumstances, so the commitment that you will always control your data is at the heart of this project.
+An imagined future use-case for this package is as a tool that could be used in clinical settings or human subjects research.
+Data privacy is absolutely critical under those circumstances.
+The commitment that **you will always control your data** is at the heart of this project.